tschoffelen/tschoffelen/content/just-done/index.md

 Let’s start again fresh tomorrow.

 JOHN
-I hope at the end of the day I’ll feel as done with everything as I feel today.
+I hope at the end of tomorrow I’ll feel as done with everything as I feel today.

 DANIELLA
 Fulfilled?